ceferisbarov/deepcas13/README.md

 There are two options:

 1. Use the traning data in this repository.
-You just need to prepare the test file which list the sgRNA sequence in *seq* column.
+You just need to prepare the test file which lists the sgRNA sequences in *seq* column.
 Then follew the demo tutorual.

 2. Use our [webserver](http://deepcas13.weililab.org/).
 It provides a user-friendly interface to design Cas13d library.
 (Recommanded)